 Today, the remarkably preserved Great Stupa is the centrepiece of Sanchi’s World Heritage–listed Buddhist monuments.

-Although you can visit Sanchi in a day trip from Bhopal, this crossroads village is a relaxing spot to spend the night, and a number of side trips can be taken from here.
+Although you can visit Sanchi in a day trip from Bhopal (46km southwest), the village is a relaxing spot to spend the night, and a number of side trips can be taken from here.